dataiku/dss-plugin-dkulib/core/nlp/README.md

 Clone & cd into the repository and install the `core/nlp/requirements.txt` packages.

 Each module acts upon a pandas DataFrame, adding a new column with the module's output.
+For additional examples feel free to check `tests/nlp/`.

 ### Tokenization